streamline-team/streamline-web/README.md

 6. Smoke testing: a smoke test is a basic, preliminary test that checks if the most critical functionalities of an application are working such as our task tagging and priority tagging features.
 It aims to verify that the application can perform essential tasks without encountering major issues.

 ## Testing Structure

+We have formatted the tests so each route/feature has its own indextest.ts file which holds tests for the entire functionality for that complete route.
+i.e Schema folder holds:
+- index.test.ts
+- index.ts
+- types.ts

+This is mimicked for all folders and code functionality to ensure clear and well presented tests for review.

 ## Test Code Coverage
 Jest Coverage: To measure and report code coverage during testing.